pwjvergeer/OlD_urfda_2019/README.md

-# urfda_2019
+# daur_18_19
-This is the public repository for the "Using R for Data Analysis" Course April - June 2019
+This repo contains the materials for the "Data Analysis Using R Course" @HU 2018 - 2019